OPPO9008/hexo-tag-cbplayer/README.md

     other:
         'code' : value of this key will be append to script tag

-arguments to DPlayer options mapping:
+arguments to CBPlayer options mapping:

     {
         container: "you needn't set this",